Kubernetes

 where X is the number of seconds the connection (request query) can be alive.
 Additionally, update the Memgraph Lab KEEP_ALIVE_TIMEOUT_MS environment variable to a higher value to ensure that Memgraph Lab stays connected to Memgraph when running queries over 65 seconds.

-Refer to the Memgraph Lab documentation for details on how to connect to and interact with Memgraph.
+Refer to the Memgraph Lab documentation for details on how to configure Memgraph Lab.